nairsharathkumar/MSW/docs/coffee.md

 ### About the dabara set
 ![Dabara Set](images/db1.jpg)

-South Indian-style filter coffee is traditionally served in dabara - a coffee serving set that consists of a tumbler and saucer-like bowl.
+South Indian-style filter coffee is traditionally served in dabara—a coffee serving set that consists of a tumbler and saucer-like bowl.
 The tumbler is used to hold the coffee and the saucer helps to cool the coffee by pouring it back and forth between the two.

 ---